 Proposed developments in Special Flood Hazard Areas will be designed and constructed with methods, practices and materials that minimize flood damage and that are in accordance with applicable codes.
 The City will continue to be consistent with the flood-resistant construction requirements in the Florida Building Code and federal floodplain management requirements.

-The City shall protect the natural functions of floodplain areas so that flood carrying, and storage capacity areas are maintained.
+Page 15 of 17 Resolution No. 2021-46 Chair The City shall protect the natural functions of floodplain areas so that flood carrying, and storage capacity areas are maintained. [...]
 Chapter 8.
-Intergovernmental Coordination Element

-Objective: 8-1.6 ECONOMIC DEVELOPMENT

-The City will seek to create and support an economic development strategy focused on the retention, expansion and attraction of high wage jobs and targeted business.
+Intergovernmental Coordination Element Objective: 8-1.6 ECONOMIC DEVELOPMENT The City will seek to create and support an economic development strategy focused on the retention, expansion and attraction of high wage jobs and targeted business.
 The City will also seek to diversify the City's tax and employment base.
 This shall be accomplished through the preservation of the City's unique character, historical, cultural and environmental assets and through promotion of sustainable and resilient development, redevelopment and rehabilitation of properties.
 Policy 8-1.6.1 - Coordination with Economic Development Entities.
 The City will encourage existing representative business groups to collaborate towards a more diversified, stable, prepared and connected economic base.
 Policy 8-1.6.2 - Collaboration with Economic Development Entities.
 The City will support collaborative public/private projects that are deemed to have positive impacts on the long-term financial health, sustainability, quality of life and disaster preparedness for its businesses and residents.

-\Coding: Added language is underlined; deleted language is struck through at first reading; planning analysis is italicized.
+Coding: Added language is underlined; deleted language is struck through at first reading; planning analysis is italicized.
 Section 3.
-If any section, provision, clause, phrase, or application of this Ordinance is held invalid or unconstitutional for any reason by any court of competent jurisdiction, the remaining provision of this Ordinance shall be deemed severable therefrom and shall be constructed as reasonable and necessary to achieve the lawful purposes of this Ordinance.

-Section 4.
-All Ordinances or parts of Ordinances of said City in conflict with the provisions of this Ordinance are hereby superseded to the extent of such conflict.

-Section 5.
-This Ordinance shall go into effect immediately upon its passage and adoption and authentication by the signature of the presiding officer and the Clerk of the Commission and approval by the Florida Department of Economic Opportunity, pursuant to Chapter 380, Florida Statutes.

-(Balance of page intentionally left blank.)

-Read and passed by the City Commission at a regular meeting held this day of

-, 2021.

-Read and passed on final reading at a regular meeting held this day of

-, 2021.

-Authenticate ed by the presiding officer and Clerk of of the Commission on day of

-, 2021.
+This resolution shall go into effect immediately upon its passage and adoption and authentication by the signatures of the presiding officer and the Clerk of the Board.
+Page 16 of 17 Resolution No. 2021-46 Chair This resolution is subject to appeal periods as provided by the City of Key West Code of Ordinances (including the Land Development Regulations).
+After the City appeal period has expired, this permit or development order will be rendered to the Florida Department of Economic Opportunity.
+Pursuant to Chapter 73C-33, F.A.C., this permit or development order is not effective for forty-five (45) days after it has been properly rendered to the DEO with all exhibits and applications attached to or incorporated by reference in this approval; that within the forty-five (45) day review period, the DEO can appeal the permit or development order to the Florida Land and Water Adjudicatory Commission; and that such as appeal stays the effectiveness of the permit until the appeal is resolved by agreement or order.
+Read and passed on first reading at a regular meeting held this 16th day of September, 2021.
+Authenticated by the Chair of the Planning Board and the Planning Director.

+Sam Holland, Jr, Planning Board Chairman Attest:

+Katie P. Halloran, Planning Director

+10/7/2021

-Filed with the he Clerk , 2021.
+Filed with the Clerk:

-Mayor Teri Johnston

-Commissioner Gregory Davila

-Commissioner Mary Lou Hoover

-Vice Mayor Sam Kaufman

-Commissioner Clayton Lopez

-Commissioner Billy Wardlow

-Commissioner Jimmy Weekley

-TERI JOHN STON, MAYOR

-ATTEST:

-CHERYL SMITH, CITY CLERK
+Cheryl Smith, City Clerk Keri O'Brien, Danty City Clerk Page 17 of 17 Resolution No. 2021-46